Modified Two-Slit Experiments and Complementarity: Two-slit experiment with wave-packets

-Coming back to Afshar's experiment, let us see what implication the preceding analysis has on it.
-Clearly, in Afshar's experiment, after the particle pass through the interference region, the which way information is lost.
+Coming back to the modified two-slit experiment, let us see what implication the preceding analysis has on it.
+Clearly, in the modified two-slit experiment, after the particle passes through the interference region, the which way information is lost.
 The detector $D_A$ clicking doesn't mean that the particle came from slit $A$.
-It might appear hard to visualize that a wave-packet which travels in a straight line from slit $A$ can yield a click on detector $D_B$, which is not in its direct path.
+It might appear hard to visualize that a wave-packet which travels in a straight line from slit $A$ can contribute to a click on detector $D_B$, which is not in its direct path.
 However, the argument of momentum conservation will hold only if we {\em knew} that the particle started out from slit $A$ - in that situation it would never reach detector $D_B$.
-In order to demonstrate the validity of these arguments for Afshar's experiment, let us look at the two-slit experiment in more detail.
+In order to demonstrate the validity of these arguments for the modified two-slit experiment, let us look at the two-slit experiment in more detail.

-We carry out the analysis for massive particles, to show that the argument doesn't just hold for electromagnetic waves.
+We carry out the analysis for massive particles, to show that the argument doesn't just hold for photons.
 Consider the particle to be moving along the x-axis, and the slit plane to be parallel to the y-axis.
 We will only be interested in the dynamics of the state in the y-direction, whereas the x-axis motion just serves the purpose of transporting the particle from the slits to the detectors.
 Let us assume that when the particle emerges from the double-slit, its state is given by a superposition of two distinct, spatially localized wave-packets.
 The state at this time, which we choose to call $t=0$, can be written as

 where $\epsilon$ is the width of the wave-packets, $2y_0$ is the slit separation, and $a$ and $b$ are the amplitudes of the two wave-packets.